How to leave New York residency [Guide + FAQ]

 Be audit-ready with comprehensive proof of your move’s permanence.

-Ticking these boxes methodically sets you on a clear path away from New York residency, towards a new home that matches your nomadic ambitions.
+Ticking these boxes methodically sets you on a clear path away from New York residency and toward a new home that supports your nomadic ambitions.

 South Dakota Residency information

-As you leave New York, the tax implications are part of your journey.
+As you leave New York, itstax implications are part of your journey.
 Understanding New York's 'Statutory Resident' rules and the management of New York-source income is crucial for a hassle-free financial shift.

 The statutory resident rule

-This is pivotal for those with a home in New York who spend over 183 days in the state.
-Even without a New York domicile, you may face full resident taxes.
+The statutory resident rule is pivotal for those with a home in New York who spend more than183 days in the state.
+Even if you are domiciled elsewhere, you may face full resident taxes.

 Part-year residency and tax filing